headerheader

 Application Process

-Applying to any study program can be time consuming.
-The collection of official documents that need to be submitted is the culprit of this long process.
-Therefore, we advise that you develop a timeline for your application with personal deadlines dated weeks before the actual deadlines from universities and admissions offices.
-We have simplified the steps as much as we can to provide you with a general overview of what the application process looks like for someone who may not know where to start:
+Applying for a course can be time-consuming.
+The collection of official documents that need to be submitted is at the root of this lengthy process.
+Therefore, we recommend that you develop a timetable for your application, with personal deadlines set weeks in advance of the actual university and admissions office deadlines.
+We have simplified the steps as much as possible to give you a general overview of the application process for someone who may not know where to start:

 1